Purchase Celeia Hops

 Celeia hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Celeia Hops
+Origin and Geneology of the Celeia Hop

 Celeia is the triploid offspring of Styrian Golding, Aurora and a Slovenian wild hop.
 Also referred to as Styrian Golding Celeia.